Liberty: Lots of travelers expected on freer Fourth of July

 “And we’re not going to be practicing any social distancing,” she said, laughing.

-Williams is confident of the effectiveness of such safeguards and the shots she got.

-“I’m fully vaccinated, so I go with that, and I just take my safety measures,” she said.

-Zach Carothers, a 21-year-old computer science student, came the opposite direction, flying from the University of South Carolina to Newark for a weekend at the Jersey Shore, where people have been flocking back following the easing of restrictions.
+Zach Carothers, a 21-year-old computer science student, flew from South Carolina to Newark for a weekend at the Jersey Shore, where people have been flocking back.

-“It’s nice to get back to it after quarantining for so long.
-It’s nice to see people out,” Carothers said, adding that he is looking forward to a vacation that “will definitely have celebratory beers.”
+“It’s nice to get back to it after quarantining for so long,” Carothers said, adding that he is looking forward to a vacation that will “definitely have celebratory beers.”

-To keep enough workers to meet demand, Southwest Airlines offered double pay for flight attendants and other employees who agree to extra work through Wednesday.
-Unions at Southwest and American Airlines said management did not act quickly enough to retain and retrain pilots after furloughs and retirements spurred by the pandemic.

 Fireworks are likely to draw some of the biggest crowds many communities have seen in months.